How to Choose the Right iPhone for You in 2024

 If you need lots of storage

-The latest iPhone models start at 128 GB, though the iPhone 15 Pro Max starts at 256 GB, and you can configure the iPhone 15 Pros up to 1 TB.
-This comes at a cost, of course.
-But if you need this much storage, then you know you need to pay for it.
-The only likely reason you’d need 1 TB storage is if you shoot a lot of videos, notably with ProRes, available on the iPhone 14 and 15 Pro models.
+The latest iPhone models start at 128 GB, though the iPhone 16 Pro Max starts at 256 GB, and you can configure the iPhone 15 Pros up to 1 TB.
+This comes at a cost, of course, but if you need this much storage, then you know you need to pay for it.
+The only likely reason you’d need 1 TB storage is if you shoot a lot of videos, notably with ProRes, available on the Pro models.
 This video format uses so much space – 6 GB per minute for 4K, and 1.7 GB per minute for 1080p – that Apple won’t even let you shoot ProRes in 4K unless your iPhone has at least 256 GB storage.

-However, the iPhone 15 Pro models allow you to record video directly to external storage.
-Since all iPhone 15 models have USB-C, and the Pro models support USB 3.0 at speeds up to 10 Mbps, you can plug an external storage device, such as a portable SSD, into an iPhone Pro model to shoot video.
+However, the iPhone 15 Pro and iPhone 16 Pro models allow you to record video directly to external storage.
+Since all iPhone 15 and 16 models have USB-C, and the Pro models support USB 3.0 at speeds up to 10 Mbps, you can plug an external storage device, such as a portable SSD, into an iPhone Pro model to shoot video.
 In that case, you may not need to pay for the extra internal storage.

 If you need the longest battery life

 If you’re out and about all day, you may want the iPhone model that has the best battery life.
-In general, that’s the latest model, and the iPhone 15 Pro Max tops the chart with up to 29 hours of video playback, 25 hours of streamed video playback, and up to 95 hours of audio playback.
-You’d be hard-pressed to keep an iPhone alive for 95 hours, unless you turned off things like Wi-Fi and Bluetooth, and dimmed the screen—but these numbers are indicative of how long an iPhone’s battery would last doing just that one dedicated task, based on Apple’s testing.
+In general, that’s the latest and largest model, and the iPhone 16 Pro Max tops the chart with up to 33 hours of video playback, 29 hours of streamed video playback, and up to 105 hours of audio playback.
+You’d be hard-pressed to keep an iPhone alive for 105 hours, unless you turned off things like Wi-Fi and Bluetooth, and dimmed the screen—but these numbers are indicative of how long an iPhone’s battery would last doing just that one dedicated task, based on Apple’s testing.

-The iPhone 15 Pro is rated for 23 hours, 20 hours, and 75 hours respectively.
-Go down a notch to the plain iPhone 15, and these numbers drop to 20 hours, 16 hours, and 80 hours.
-It’s worth noting that these battery life figures have been consistent for the past few years.
-Apple made big improvements to battery life with the iPhone 13 models, but it hasn’t changed much since then.
+The iPhone 15 Pro is rated for 27 hours, 22 hours, and 85 hours respectively.
+Go down a notch to the plain iPhone 15, and these numbers drop to 22 hours, 18 hours, and 80 hours.
+It’s worth noting that these battery life figures have increased a lot with the iPhone 16 models, gaining about 10% across the board.

 Battery life is something you can mitigate with a battery pack, either Apple’s MagSafe Battery Pack, or third-party MagSafe battery packs, or even power banks that you connect to the phone’s charging port with a USB cable.
 That said, it’s really helpful to know that you can make it through the day with your iPhone without needing to stop to charge it.